Ender's Game; Speaker for the Dead

 Then in the last few chapters of Ender's Game, several surprises are sprung to change your perspective on all that has gone before.

 Still I was uneasy about it.
-The story up to that point had been very exciting.
-I'd read eagerly, despite the two-dimensional characters and the incredible plot elements such as having Ender's equally intelligent brother and sister politically manipulate the world while they are only adolescents.
+The story up to that point had been exciting.
+I'd read eagerly, despite the two-dimensional characters and the im implausible plot elements, such as having Ender's equally intelligent brother and sister politically manipulate the world while they are only adolescents.
 Ender himself leads military teams when he is only eight.

 In the 1991 introduction to the novel, Card responds to critics, who said gifted children do not act this way, by quoting gifted children who said he had indeed captured what it was like to be them.
 But, sorry, I'd be more impressed if he could quote brainy eleven-year olds who are actually running countries and conducting wars, not just dreaming about it.

 As it is, most of Ender's Game takes place in what I think of as the "Revenge of the Nerds" vein of science fiction.
 This kind of plot lets geeky kids with science smarts fantasize about gaining superpowers or using their superior intellects to lord it over everyone else in the universe.
 My own inner-geek allows me to enjoy this kind of novel too, but my grownup brain says, wait a minute, it takes more than a child's technical smarts to make one a brilliant politician or a master of battlefield psychology.
 Like, maybe, an understanding of human minds.
 Experience of social interactions.
 Emotional maturity.
 These kids however bright they are, confronted by real political operators and hardened military giants, would be squashed like...well, like bugs.

 And then there were the queasy moral issues that the excitement of reading had led me to ignore.
 The revelations near the end of Ender's Game were interesting but too little and too late to make up for all that had come before.